 Sunflower fields at Taves Family Farm near the end of the fall season.
 Photo Credit: Wendy Nordvik-Carr

 Taves Farms sells delicious apples in the fall.
 Photo Credit: Wendy Nodvik-Carr©

 Recently Taves Estate Cidery started selling hard ciders, available as growler fills, tasting flights, and unique bottled ciders from April through December.
 Try the estate semi-dry cider or the unique Barnyard Series of apple, gooseberry, red currant and black currant ciders.
-The sparkling pink currant cider is already sold out and Genji’s Goji Berry cider will be available in mid-July.
 All ciders can be ordered online.

-In the fall you will find hay rides, pony rides, corn maze, U-Pick apples, pumpkin patch, petting barn, goats, Farmville, pedal karts, jumping pillows, and so much more depending on the COVID restrictions.
+There are hay rides, pony rides, corn maze, U-Pick apples, pumpkin patch, petting barn, goats, Farmville, pedal karts, jumping pillows, and so much more.

 Location: 333 Gladwin Road, Abbotsford, BC

 For more information: 604-853-3108